 Graduate candidates are assigned an academic advisor at the start of each program.
 Prior to the beginning of each academic term, academic progress is assessed by the Department of Education and classes are scheduled for the coming term.
-The faculty in the Education program utilizes exit surveys during the last semester of the program to assess the effectiveness of their advising and orientation programs and to revise these efforts as needed.

 Class Attendance Regulations